- Stay in simple cabin at the kennels

 What's Included »

 - Seven nights' accommodation in simple but cosy private cabin at the kennels (though note that you will normally spend one night during your stay out on an overnight trip).
 The cabin has one room with bunk beds for two persons, kitchenette area for food preparation and seating/relaxing area and the cabin is heated with wood-burning stove and electric heating.
 There is a dry outside toilet, which is heated.
 There is no running water at the cabin, but water for drinking/cooking is provided in containers.
 There is a communal building with shower facilities.
+NB: This is always a private experience, so if travelling as a solo traveller, you will have the cabin to yourself for the week.

 - Free wi-fi is available at the cabin.